 As Passover preparation is time to consider, in a practical hands-on way as we “spring-clean” our homes, that we who were once slaves to the world are now willing servants of God.
 The extra physical effort involved of thoroughly cleaning the refrigerator and oven, sorting our cabinets and shelves, checking everything for chametz, removing all breadcrumbs, etc., etc. can enable us to empathize more with the hardworking slaves!

 As one cleans out the crumbs, which seem to multiply and hide in the most unexpected places, one comes to more deeply appreciate the nature of “sin that so easily besets” and the watchful eye needed in order to conquer it and keep it at bay.
 The cleaning and preparation also imparts the valuable lesson that true freedom requires our effort and participation.
 God wants us to partner with Him on our journey through life.
-As we persevere in faith and become more Messiah-like, we trust that our hearts, as well as our homes at Passover, are becoming chametz-free zones.
+As we persevere in faith we trust that our hearts, as well as our homes at Passover, are becoming chametz-free zones.

 A few Passover cleaning and preparation tips from Blu Greenberg!